richjenks/epic-index/readme.md

 Teepee has several option in `config.php` that you may wish to change.
 They are:

+- **Language**: The language for your directory listings
 - **Filesize Precision**: The number of decimal places shown for a filesize
 - **Root Label**: The name given to the parent link which points to webroot
 - **Date Format**: The format for modified dates
 - **Hover Info**: Whether file/folder/link info shows on hover in title attribute
 - **Show Footer**: Whether the footer (attribution & app version) will be shown
 - **Custom Links**: Links shown beneath parent and above folders to wherever you like, e.g. PHPMyAdmin
+- **Password**: The password required to show your directory listings
+- **Timeout**: Seconds of inactivity before the password requires re-entry

 ## Updating